AmirKhan024/Machine-Learning-Model-for-Customer-Churn-Prediction/README.md

 ### 2. Model Development:
  Initially implemented a Decision Tree Classifier to predict churn.
+ The dataset was highly imbalanced, which significantly affected the model's performance.
+To address this, applied SMOTEENN (a combination of SMOTE and Edited Nearest Neighbors) to balance the dataset by oversampling the minority class and cleaning overlapping data points.
  Improved the model by switching to a Random Forest Classifier, which performed slightly better in terms of accuracy and generalization.
  Conducted hyperparameter tuning for the Random Forest model to further enhance its performance.